tikv/deep-dive-tikv/src/resource-scheduling/simulator.md

 ## Overview

-With its flexibility and significant benefits of reducing the time and the cost, the simulator plays an important role in studying and designing a computer architecture.
+With its flexibility and significant benefits of reducing time and cost, the simulator plays an important role in studying and designing a computer architecture.
 It is often used to validate specific design schemes and evaluate the effectiveness of design schemes.

 ## Workflow

-Since this book is mainly targeted towards the people who are interesting in TiKV, we will focus on using the simulator to deal with the scheduling problem.
+Since this book is mainly targeted towards the people who are interested in TiKV, we will focus on using the simulator to deal with the scheduling problem.
-In general, when there is a lack of resources or the problem is hard to reproduce, we might consider using the simulator to make it.
+In general, when there is a lack of resources or the problem is hard to reproduce, we might consider using the simulator.

 A simulation for the scheduling problem in the distributed system usually consists of the following steps: